“Integrity is not a feeling; it is a result of a repeatable process.” – Paul Mindra

 Check C: Encryption Sovereignty

 If your provider holds the encryption keys, they hold the sovereignty.
-True digital integrity requires that you hold the keys, making the jurisdictional location of the data irrelevant.
+True digital integrity requires that we hold the keys, making the jurisdictional location of the data irrelevant.

 Data integrity is impossible without jurisdictional awareness.
-If you do not know where your data lives, you do not own it; you are merely renting access to it from a foreign power.
+If we do not know where our data lives, we do not own it; we are merely renting access to it from a foreign power.

 Log End.